erikgranlund/youtube_channel_to_podcast/README.md

 ## Setting up your environment

+Requirements are handled using [virtualenv](http://www.virtualenv.org/en/latest/).

-I used virtualenv for all of this.
-All you need to do is spin up a virtual environment, and then run:
+All you need to do is create a virtual environment, and then run:

 > pip install -r requirements.txt

+Configuring the downloader itself is done by populating the config\_template.py file with your API keys and such, rename it config.py.

-You will also need to fill out the config\_template.py file, rename it config.py and create a .boto configuration file.
+You also need to create a .boto configuration file which is used by the Amazon AWS parts of this script.

 The .boto configuration file is documented at: http://docs.pythonboto.org/en/latest/boto_config_tut.html

+This was written using Python 2.7.